movika/public.docs.movika.com/sdk/web/get-started.md

 ## 2. Add your NPM-KEY

 To gain access to download the SDK, you will need to obtain an access key.
-To obtain it, please contact support@movika.com.
-After obtaining the access token, add the .npmrc file to the project root and replace $ {NPM-KEY} with the obtained access token.
+To obtain it, please contact sdk@movik.com.
+After obtaining the access token, add the .npmrc file to the project root and replace ${NPM-KEY} with the obtained access token.

 ```
  _authToken=${NPM-KEY}